svtk/AtomicKotlinCourse/Introduction to Objects/Constraining Visibility/Exercise 3/task.md

 A `Robot` can only move forward.
 Check that the `steps` argument is a positive number.
 For `right()`, `left()`, `down()` and `up()`, a negative or zero `steps` argument should not update the location.
-Instead it should produce console output:
+Instead it should produce console output using this string:

 ```
-"Incorrect steps argument: $steps; must be positive."
+"steps argument must be positive, is $steps"
 ```

-In `main()`, test the steps using positive, negative and zero values of `steps`.
+In `main()`, test your code using positive, negative and zero values of `steps`.